Pikkuherkko/ComingSoonFrontEnd/README.md

 ![Screen Shot 2022-09-24 at 15 29 38](https://user-images.githubusercontent.com/106890011/192098357-308211b5-a05c-4b42-8315-65655f955b58.png)

 Add your email and get whitelisted.
 Whitelist contract deployed to Görli.
+For the sake of practice